BradleyCanty/DIY-21700-Battery-System/README.md

 The web store for purchasing these kits is here [PUT LINK TO WEB STORE] (under development as of 2026/09/08)

-Whether building from raw materials or building from the kit, pictures and descriptions are provided at each step to aid in the build process.
+Whether building from raw materials or building from the kit, **pictures and descriptions are provided at each step to aid in the build process**.
 [NOTE: the kits are not yet available as of 2026/09/21...
 TBD]

 ## Battery System Components in Detail